Áedán mac Gabráin: Sources

 Áedán additionally appears in a variety of Welsh sources, making him one of the few non-Britons to figure in Welsh tradition.
 Welsh sources call him Aedan Bradawc, meaning "The Treacherous" or "The Wily".
-He may have earned this epithet after the collapse of an alliance with Rhydderch Hael, king of the nearby Brittonic kingdom of Alt Clut; enmity between them is remembered in the Welsh Triads and elsewhere.
+He may have earned this epithet after the collapse of an alliance with Rhydderch Hael, king of the nearby Brittonic kingdom of Alt Clut; the enmity between them is remembered in the Welsh Triads and elsewhere.
 Another Triad records Áedán's host as one of the "Three Faithful War-Bands of the Island of Britain", as they "went to the sea for their lord".
 This may point to an otherwise lost tradition concerning one of Áedán's sea expeditions, such as to Orkney or the Isle of Man.
 Additionally, several Welsh works claim a Brittonic pedigree for Áedán.
 The Bonedd Gwŷr y Gogledd records him as a descendant of Dyfnwal Hen of Alt Clut, though the genealogy is much confused (Gauran is given as his son, rather than father).
 The Cambro-Latin De Situ Brecheniauc and Cognacio Brychan claim his mother was Luan, daughter of Brychan of Brycheiniog in Wales.
 Though these pedigrees are inconsistent and likely dubious, they are notable in highlighting Áedán's close association with the Britons.

 Neighbours

 Áedán was the chief king in Dál Riata, ruling over lesser tribal kings.
 The Senchus fer n-Alban records the sub-divisions of Dál Riata in the 7th and 8th centuries, but no record from Áedán's time survives.
 According to the Senchus, Dál Riata was divided into three sub-kingdoms in the 7th century, each ruled by a kin group named for their eponymous founder.
 These were the Cenél nGabráin, named for Áedán's father, who ruled over Kintyre, Cowal and Bute; the Cenél Loairn of northern Argyll; and the Cenél nÓengusa of Islay.
 Within these there were smaller divisions or tribes which are named by the Senchus.
 Details of the Irish part of the kingdom are less clear.

 Looking outward, Dál Riata's neighbours in north Britain were the Picts and the Britons of the Hen Ogledd, the Brittonic-speaking parts of what is now Northern England and southern Lowland Scotland.
 The most powerful Brittonic kingdom in the area was Alt Clut, later known as Strathclyde and Cumbria.
-Late in Áedán's life, the Anglo-Saxon kingdom of Bernicia became the greatest power in north Britain.
+Late in Áedán's life, the Anglo-Saxon kingdom of Bernicia became the greatest power in northern Britain.

 In Ireland, Dál Riata formed part of Ulster, ruled by Báetán mac Cairill of the Dál Fiatach.
 The other major grouping in Ulster consisted of the disunited tribes of the Cruithne, later known as the Dál nAraidi.
 The most important Cruithne king in Áedán's time was Fiachnae mac Báetáin.
 Beyond the kingdom of Ulster, and generally hostile to it, were the various kingdoms and tribes of the Uí Néill and their subjects and allies.
 Of the Uí Néill kings, Áed mac Ainmuirech of the Cenél Conaill, Columba's first cousin once removed, was the most important during Áedán's reign.